In-Game-Collectables/IGC_UE4/README.md

 * The Capturer will render out attached Actor, the Actor's children and and *Extra Actors*
 * The variable *CurrentStage* on *BP_Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.
 * Warning: If *Auto-Exposure* is turned on within the project, the render will not match what the viewport looks like.
 It will probably instead seem much dimmer.
+    * Use the *Render Parameters* on *BP_Capturer* to boost the brightness in this case.

 ## Best Practices
 * At least 100 frames at 2048x2048 should be uploaded for best quality.
 * The character should take up as much space possible within the renders without cutting anything off.
 * The mesh should not have any floating pieces.
+* Use the *Render Parameters* wihtin *BP_Capturer* to make adjustments to the final render if you would like them brighter etc.
 * Having an evenly lit character will give the best results.
 Any shadows/lighting on the mesh will be baked into the final model.
 * Pure unlit shaders are not recommended.
 The meshing process needs at least a bit of shading to figure out the depth of points within a model.
 * Recommended lighting set ups: